As GM Preps Offering, The IPO Market Is Still Sucking Wind

 The highlight will be General Motors, a unique IPO if there ever was one due to its background and its size.
 (See "The High Price Of The GM Bailout." and "Another IPO Roadmap For GM.")
 Despite -- or because of -- all the attention the automaker has been receiving, there remains significant uncertainty over how the market will embrace the offering, says Renaissance Capital research analyst Nick Einhorn.
 "There are questions over whether the investor will be willing to bet on the company given its tumultuous history, and how easy it will be for the company's underwriters, the government and the public investors to agree on a price."

 The outlook for GM's IPO, which could be filed with the SEC as soon as next week, says much about the market in general.
-Though conditions have improved substantially since the worst days of the financial crisis, investors remain selective, resulting in a number of deferred IPOs as companies that meet resistance over fundamentals or price decide to step back to sand down the rough edges.
+Though conditions have improved substantially since the worst days of the financial crisis, investors remain selective, resulting in a number of deferred IPOs as companies that meet resistance over fundamentals or price decide to step back to sand down the rough edges."So far this year has been very cool," says Scott Sweet, senior managing partner of IPO Boutique, noting 26% of priced offerings have been canceled.
+"Although the volume of IPOs is well up over last year, most have needed to be cut in price and the performance has been mixed at best."

 The three basic components to a sizable IPO, Sweet says, include an increase in year-over-year revenues, a decrease in losses and/or increase in profits year-over-year, and low debt levels, but that mix has been difficult to find.
 "Though the IPO-pipeline of those still to debut is at a rather robust 150-plus companies, many have been there for a year or longer," Sweet says.